Project

 Runtime MTU change is necessary even without PMTU discovery.

-The physical interface MTU can be changed using ip link
+The physical interface MTU can be changed using ip link command in linux.

 For UDP face, if physical MTU is a concern, we could provide a management command or configuration option to update the MTU used in LAL.